BossHi2/The-Lost-Astronaut/README.md

 Click on the broken spaceship to reveal the quantity of materials required to repair the spaceship and escape the black hole.

+To play the game, go to this link: https://bosshi2.itch.io/the-lost-astronaut
+- You must play in full screen.
+Does not support mobile